capjan/CoreCli/README.md

 * [ipinfo](./ipinfo/README.md) - shows the public and the local ip addresses of the computer
 * [upinfo](./upinfo/README.md) - shows the up time, boot time and current time

+# Releases

+Visit the [Releases](https://github.com/capjan/CoreCli/releases) page to download the latest binary packages for your OS.

 ## Build Notes
 For my convenience this repository is configured to be build on Windows for Windows and uses [Costura.Fody](https://github.com/Fody/Costura) to merge and compress the output to a single executable.
 Because Costura.Fody is targeting Windows only, this dependency must be removed if you're building for a different OS.